mathinstitut/goemaxima/README.md

 The supported stackmaxima versions can be seen by looking at the versions file of the root of this repository.

+## Dynamically building against qtype_stack
+The Docker buildfile can also build an image that will work with a specified version of [Moodle's qtype_stack plugin](https://github.com/maths/moodle-qtype_stack).
+By providing the build arguments `QTYPE_STACK_REMOTE` and `QTYPE_STACK_COMMIT` the appropriate stackmaxima libraries will be extracted and the image will be built using the appropriate Maxima and SBCL versions (based on the versions file in this repository).

+If the build args `MAXIMA_VERSION` or `SBCL_VERSION` are specified alongside `QTYPE_STACK_REMOTE` and `QTYPE_STACK_COMMIT`
+then the specified Maxima or SBCL version will be used, instead of being inferred from the versions file.

 Environment Variables
 =====================